Can I wild camp in Portugal ?

 4 reasons why we believe staying in a campsite or designated areas is important:

 - The beautiful natural habitats on the west coast are getting degraded.
 Delicate ecosystems including shrubs and fauna are getting crushed as vehicles drive further into the undergrowth looking for parking spots.
+By choosing to stay at a campsite we can stop and reverse environmental degradation.

 - By staying in a campsite you are helping the local community.
 Campsites are owned by local people, employ people from the area and the maintenance is carried out by local companies.